Xotl/Smash-League/README.md

 - 10th place: 3 weekly challanges
 - 11th place: 4 weekly challanges
 - 12th onwards: 5 weekly challanges

-The rules to challenge or be challenged by someone are:

-- You may challenge any player that has a rank superior of yours up to the number of challenges you have that week (check the list above).
-- You may not challange any player of the same rank as yours, the bot will ignore those challenges.
-- In the case of a tie in rank, you may only challenge one player of said rank.
-- Also, the times You may be challenged is limitless.

-For **example**: Jon Doe (rank 6) wants to challenge Rick (7), but Rick is a rank lower than him, so he may not challenge him.
-Then, he looks the ranking list, and saw that Mary (5) is one rank above him.
-So the challenge is possible.

 ## How do i challenge people or report a result?
 Use the `@Smash League` bot that lives in the `mdc-smash` channel.
 Always tag it so he can listen to your message, **otherwise will ignore it**.